Sadikn7i/health-vs-wealth/README.md

 Health vs Wealth: Predicting GNI from Life Expectancy using Random Forest This project explores the connection between national health outcomes and economic prosperity by using a Random Forest regression model to predict Gross National Income (GNI) per capita from life expectancy data.
-It focuses on how well a single health indicator—life expectancy can explain variations in income across countries.
+It focuses on how well a single health indicator, life expectancy, can explain variations in income across countries.

 ***Key Insights
 The model confirms a strong and measurable link between health and wealth, particularly for low to middle-income countries.
 On the left side of the prediction plot, where actual GNI is below approximately $40,000, the predicted values closely follow the perfect prediction line.
 This tight clustering indicates that the model performs exceptionally well for countries within this income bracket.